domcloud/domcloud/docs/features/runner.md

 ---
 layout: docs
-title: Runner
+title: The System Runner
 ---

 # The Runner

 The runner is the core feature in DOM Cloud.
 It let's you to perform automatic configuration all by convenience of a single script.
 It's also a CI (Continous Integration) tool that perform some tasks inside your website.

 For common script deployments, you don't have to write it yourself.
-You can start from existing recipes from [the deploying page](../deploying/index.md) or [recipe repository](https://github.com/domcloud/recipes).
+You can start from existing recipes from [the deployment page](../deployment/index.md) or [recipe repository](https://github.com/domcloud/recipes).

 We make it as simple as possible to understand.
 We also make our runner script [open sourced](https://github.com/domcloud/bridge) so you take a better view of how it works if you want that.